Resolve Your Case (Claim)

 - Disputes or other issues arise that must be resolved in order for the case to proceed; or

 - The parties have a good faith belief that a brief meeting with an administrative law judge will help in moving the case more expeditiously to settlement or final hearing.
+Pre-hearings will be set within 120 days after the local adjudication office receives the request for pre-hearing.
+If the request is received too late to be set on a docket scheduled within 120 days or if no dockets are schedules in that docket location for 120 days, the case shall be set on the next available docket.

 A party may request a mediation when: